 As this pandemic recedes with vaccine doses becoming more available, there is a global hope that it might be behind us soon.
 Despite the ups and downs of the winter, designers have been hard at work trying our new mobile interaction designs and wowing their fellow creatives on the opposite side of the world.
-This month we take a look at five designs that caught our attention and break down the key elements that designers might want to emulate.
+This month we take a look at four designs that caught our attention and break down the key elements that designers might want to emulate.

 1. Minimum Awesome Product by Lukáš Straňák for PLATFORM